haskell/cabal/CONTRIBUTING.md

 Changelog
 ---------

-When opening a pull request with a user-visible change, you should write a changelog entry (or more in case of multiple independent changes) -- the desciption will end up in release notes.
+When opening a pull request with a user-visible change, you should write one changelog entry (or more in case of multiple independent changes) — the information will end up in our release notes.

 Changelogs for the next release are stored in the `changelog.d` directory.
 The files follow a simple key-value format similar to the one for `.cabal` files.